FlokiTV/FlokiTV/README.md

 Full stack developer with 10+ years building websites and solutions for the internet.
 Throughout my career, I've built websites, e-commerce sites, HTML5 Games with javascript and Android applications.
 Large experience with Linux servers and hosting applications.

-In the last few years, I'm focused on game development.
-I found GDevelop, a low-code game engine, that supports javascript.
-I worked a long time with GDevelop, building games, extensions, and experiments.
-Everything can be found as open source on my GitHub.

 # 🗂 Projects
  Here I will list some projects that I participated.
 Some commercials and some not.